vikasykalova/vikasykalova/README.md

 - 👋 Hi, I’m @vikasykalova
-- 👀 I’m interested in Frontend development
+- 👀 I’m Junior Frontend development
-- 🌱 I’m currently learning JavaScript to become a cool Frontend Developer😎
+- 🌱 I like to code and make things alive with JavaScript😎 Hope I'll become Senior Frontend Developer someday!
 - 💞️ I’m looking to collaborate on with awesome people!
 - 📫 How to reach me - vikasykalova@gmail.com
-Instagram - @webdesignvik
 Telegram - @viktoryys

 <!---